United States national indoor lacrosse team

-The United States national indoor lacrosse team represents the U.S. in box lacrosse at the World Indoor Lacrosse Championship.
-Team USA has won the bronze medal in all four WILC tournaments.
+The United States national indoor lacrosse team represents the U.S. in box lacrosse at the World Lacrosse Box Championships.
+Team USA has won the bronze medal in all five WILC tournaments.
 The team is organized by US Lacrosse, the national governing body.
 US Indoor Lacrosse was named to form and manage the 2007 and 2011 Teams.
 The roster usually consists of professional players, some of which play in the National Lacrosse League or Major League Lacrosse.